mrwangyou/DBRL/doc/QuickStart_en.md

 --fdm=null --native-fdm=socket,in,60,,5550,udp
 ```

-If you want to visualize two aircraft, use the attributes below in two FlightGear separately.
+If you want to visualize two aircraft at the same time, use the attributes below in two FlightGear separately.

 ```bash
 --fdm=null --native-fdm=socket,in,60,,5550,udp --multiplay=out,10,127.0.0.1,5000 --multiplay=in,10,127.0.0.1,5001 --callsign=Test1